SELF-GENERATION / DEVISED SEASON. - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-The module offers an opportunity for integration of principles and skills from across the programme in relation to a fully supported Industry facing – season of self-generated work.
+This module offers an opportunity to integrate principles and skills from across the programme to a fully supported industry-facing season of self-generated work.
+The module affords time to interrogate collaborative practice, artistic autonomy and self-made work for the actor within the values of equality, diversity and inclusivity

-This Module continues to interrogate the landscape of collaboration, artistic autonomy and self-made work for the actor.
-Building on Collaborative Principles at level 4 and The Actor in Rehearsal 4 at Level 5 it offers the actor an opportunity to become part of a season of self-generated, devised work – from inspiration through pitching/funding and into performance – this module offers the experience of self-generation in relation to Industry.
+Building on Collaborative Principles at level 4 and The Actor in Rehearsal 4 at Level 5, the module offers the actor an opportunity to become part of a season of self-generated, devised work from inception through pitching/funding and into performance; this module provides the experience of self-generation in relation to the contemporary theatrical terrain.

 Guildford School of Acting